SHOP OUR FAVORITE FINDSShop Now

 Where We Are Right Now & What’s Left to Do

 Since we don’t have a place to live, we can’t settle on a school for my kid yet.
 Or pick new physicians.
 Or join any neighborhood-centric groups to ask around about things.
-So far, we’re honing in on the Cary or Apex areas, but who knows!
-My husband is also still in the process of finding a job, with some good prospects, but that’s another part of the equation that isn’t locked in.
+So far, we’re homing in on the Cary or Apex areas, but who knows!
+My husband is also still in the process of finding a job, with some good prospects, so that’s another part of the equation that isn’t locked in.
 All in all, my brain looks like that meme of Charlie from It’s Always Sunny in Philadelphia with all the red string going from point to point.
 UTTER CHAOS.
 But, even though my spirit can’t handle the anxiety, my brain is very good at thriving in madness.
 I’ve got this.
 It’s all going to be okay.

 And that’s the long and short long of my big, life-changing news.
 The next few weeks will be full of a heady mix of sad goodbyes, last visits to our favorite spots, last days of preschool, more and more and more packing and wrapping and taping, and hopefully, finding a place to live.